 - Mother nature (environment)

-The 6M cause-and-effect diagram doesn’t work for every situation, but it can be a helfpul way to begin organizing thoughts for many.
+You can’t use the 6M cause-and-effect diagram for every situation, but it can be a helpful way to begin organizing thoughts for many.
 For other problems, you may need to come up with your own causes.

 Because it seems that nothing’s ever simple and easy, you will sometimes seen this listed as the 5 Ms (machine, method, material, man, measurement) and even see it sometimes expanded to 8 Ms (including mission, mother nature, management, and maintenance).
 Use what works best for each scenario.

 Quality Tool 2: The Check Sheet

-A check sheet is a sheet or form used to collect and then later analyze data.
-It is typically created at the point where the data is created (such as at the end of a production line).
+A check sheet is a sheet or form you can use to collect and then later analyze data.
+It’s typically created at the location where the data is created, such as at the end of a production line.

 The basic idea is that the check sheet is divided into a number of different regions, and data is then marked into the different regions using different types of marks to indicate different types of problems.
 The total number of each type of problem is also recorded.

 In general, a check sheet will include headings that provide the following information: